Patricia Roth Schwartz

 Patricia Roth Schwartz (born October 12, 1946) is an American poet, playwright, and editor.

 Biography

 Born Patricia Roth in West Virginia, she received her B.A. in English literature from Mount Holyoke College in 1968 and her M.A. in English literature from Trinity College.
 She also has an M.A. in counseling psychology from Antioch College.

 She had a private practice as a psychotherapist in Boston before becoming a faculty member, teaching English and psychology, at a community college in upstate New York.
-She retired from full-time teaching and now volunteers as a creative writing teacher at Auburn Correctional Facility.
+She retired from full-time teaching and, from 2001 to 2015, volunteered as a creative writing teacher at Auburn Correctional Facility.
 She also teaches at the Writers & Books, a literary center in Rochester, New York.
-Journals which have published her work include, Nimrod, The Laurel Review, Blueline, South Carolina Review, Iron Horse, Confluence, Exit-On Line, Litchfield Review, Iron Horse, Pinnacle Hill Review, Cape Rock, Poetry Motel, and The Madison Review.
+Journals that have published her work include Nimrod, The Laurel Review, Blueline, South Carolina Review, Iron Horse, Confluence, Exit-On Line, Litchfield Review, Pinnacle Hill Review, Cape Rock, Poetry Motel, and The Madison Review.